sophiawillingham/BRNQuiz/README.md

 ## 🧠 Need Help?

-If you have any issues, reach out to your instructor before test day.
+If you have any issues , reach out to your instructor before test day.

+if you want to change the text of the multiple chocie answers and the answers you should:

+In QuestionFragment.java
+//NEW: Example question and 6 options private String question = "Which planet is known as the Red Planet?";
+private String[] answers = {"Earth", "Venus", "Mars", "Jupiter", "Saturn", "Mercury"};

+Just replace the string in question: private String question = "What is the capital of France?";